 The NAEP science assessment measures students' knowledge of three major content areas — physical science, life science, and Earth and space sciences.
 In 2015, scores were higher at grades 4 and 8 in all three of these science content areas compared to 2009, while there were no significant changes at grade 12.

-The Nation's Report Card: Mathematics and Reading 2015 – Grade 12
+2015 Mathematics and Reading Report Card – Grade 12

 Results of the 2015 NAEP mathematics and reading assessments for grade 12 are presented in this interactive report.
 The national average score in mathematics was lower than in 2013 for twelfth-grade students, and the reading score was unchanged.